Blistered shishito peppers -- Korean style

 1 teaspoon sesame oil

-1 tablespoon Gochugaru chili powder, available on Amazon.
+1 tablespoon Gochugaru chilli powder, available on Amazon.

 1 tablespoon soy sauce